Urigo/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 So first, let's define the parties collection that will store all our parties.

-Create new file, like this:
+Create a new file, like this:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="3.1"}}